vishnu350/rs-mainspring-winder/README.md

 # Using the RS winder
 Please go to the wiki for instructions: [Using the RS winder](https://github.com/vishnu350/rs-mainspring-winder/wiki/Using-the-RS-winder), or watch a [YouTube video](https://youtu.be/EZvd_MKBOUQ).

-Make sure to study the [correct arbour hook latching method](https://github.com/vishnu350/rs-mainspring-winder/wiki/Attaching-the-Arbour-Hook-to-the-Mainspring).
+Make sure to study the [correct arbor hook latching method](https://github.com/vishnu350/rs-mainspring-winder/wiki/Attaching-the-Arbor-Hook-to-the-Mainspring).

 # Customizing/Generating the RS winder
 Please go to the wiki for instructions: [Customizing & Generating the RS winder](https://github.com/vishnu350/rs-mainspring-winder/wiki/Customizing-&-Generating-the-RS-winder).